ridiculousfish/git-prev-next/README.md

 ## Safety

-`git prev` and `git next` will refuse to enter or exit merge commits, or if your worktree is not clean.
+`git prev` and `git next` will refuse to enter or exit merge commits.
+They also will error if your worktree is not clean.